sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 - queue: name of the queue to be used for this particular job.
 	Since each jobs can be submitted to a different queue, this makes your flow very flexible
 - memory_reserved: Refer to your system admin guide on what values should go here.
-	Some examples: 160000, 16g etc representing a 16GB reservation of RAM
+	Some pipelines: 160000, 16g etc representing a 16GB reservation of RAM
 - walltime: How long would this job run.
 Again refer to your HPCC guide.
 Example: 24:00, 24:00:00
 - cpu_reserved: Amount of CPU reserved.